0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

         }
     }
 ```
+Note that the old endpoints have been removed from the config file entirely.

 To migrate an old config to the new style, the easiest way is to simply run the config tool again, and step through it.
 This will migrate it automatically:
 ```bash
 ./node-register.sh create-config